jaskaran1989/Smart-insole-analysis-charts-/README.md

-# graphs-from-csv
+# Graphs-from-csv

 An example repository for creating website graphs from CSV files.
-This repository uses c3.js and PapaParse.
+This repository uses following technologies:

 # Tecnologies Used
 ### Graph/Chart Library